roytang/blog/content/quotes/sig.md

 ---

-"and through it all you&#x27;d watched me go, you never even cared that I needed you..."
+"and through it all you'd watched me go, you never even cared that I needed you..."

-  -- Dan England &amp; John Ford Coley/ Who&#x27;s Lonely Now
+  -- Dan England &amp; John Ford Coley/ Who's Lonely Now

 ---